CamJN/dot-files/.atom/packages/linter-scss-lint/README.md

 You can configure linter-scss-lint by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
 ```
 'linter-scss-lint':
-  'scssLintExecutablePath': null #scss-lint path. run 'which scss-lint' to find the path
+  'executablePath': null #scss-lint path. run 'which scss-lint' to find the path
-  'scssLintExcludedLinters': [] # a list of linters to exclude from running. run 'scss-lint --show-linters' to see a list of linters that can be excluded.
+  'excludedLinters': [] # a list of linters to exclude from running. run 'scss-lint --show-linters' to see a list of linters that can be excluded.
 ```

 ## Config file
 Linter will start looking for `.scss-lint.yml` file in the same directory as the file that's being linted.
 If not found, it will move one level up the directory tree all the way up to the filesystem root.

 ## Contributing